thefrontside/microstates/README.md

 }
 ```

-If we were to create this type, we'd get the following,
+If we were to create this type, we'd get the following:

 ```js
 import { create } from 'microstates';